-Each District and the Supervisor's Office will follow the LPF check-In and Check-Out Program Plan of May 2014 for checking-in and checking-out when leaving the office.
-LPCC will track the resources going in-service into the field in the WildCAD Program.
+Each District and the Supervisor's Office will follow the LPF Check-In and Check-Out Program Plan for checking-in and checking-out when leaving the office.
+LPCC will track the resources going inservice into the field in the WildCAD Program.